-When calculating load group prices to recover annual transmission costs, we use Transpower's transmission costs for the 2018/19 pricing year.
-From the total we remove the annual transmission revenue we expect to recover from direct billed customers, before allocating the remainder to load groups.
+When calculating load group prices to recover annual transmission costs, we use Transpower's transmission costs effective from 1 April 2019.
+From the total, we remove the annual transmission revenue we expect to recover from direct billed customers, before allocating the remainder to load groups.